 Issued in October 2023 by Royal London Asset Management Limited, 80 Fenchurch Street, London EC3M 4BY.
 Authorised and regulated by the Financial Conduct Authority, firm reference number 141665.
 A subsidiary of The Royal London Mutual Insurance Society Limited.

-The Fund is a sub-fund of Royal London Equity Funds ICVC, an open-ended investment company with variable capital with segregated liability between sub-funds, incorporated in England and Wales under registered number IC000807.
+The Fund is a sub-fund of Royal London Asset Management Funds plc, an open-ended investment company with variable capital (ICVC), with segregated liability between sub-funds.